lailahamdy/radar-ecg/README.md

 ## Introduction

 This project presents a novel approach to contactless electrocardiogram (ECG) monitoring using millimeter-wave radar technology.
 Our work is inspired by the paper ["Contactless Electrocardiogram Monitoring with Millimeter Wave Radar"](https://ieeexplore.ieee.org/document/9919401) , where they propose innovative methods for remote cardiac activity monitoring.
-Collaborating closely with the authors, we obtained access to their proprietary (private) dataset, enabling us to implement their model with our own modifications.
+We contacted the authors and obtained access to their proprietary (private) dataset, enabling us to implement their model with our own modifications.
 We also collected our own dataset using novel radar sensor and patient monitors.
 ![Dataset collection setup:](./Picture1.jpg)